-Your bladder muscles may also contract suddenly, without feelings of buildup or warning.
+When you have OAB, your bladder muscles may contract suddenly without feelings of buildup or warning.
 This causes the urgent need to urinate.

-OAB is common, affecting approximately 33 million Americans.
+OAB is common, affecting approximately 30% of males assigned at birth (MAABs) and 40% of females assigned at birth (FAABs) in the United States.
 Although it’s more common in older adults, OAB can occur at any age.

 If you have OAB, certain foods and drinks can further irritate your bladder or urinary tract.